frankstepanski/node-express-course/week3/readme.md

 ![about route html](images/about-route-html.png)

+>**Order of routes** - The order of routes is important.
+Express searches through routes in the order that they are registered in your code.
+The first one that is matched will be used, and its callback will be called.

 **Headers and Browser Dev Tools**

 Web requests are more complicated than just the URL.
 Both the request and response can have additional data to be sent back and forth,